 Most users generally don't like visual clutter on a listing page and prefer to keep only the data they need to see at a glance.
 To remove columns from the listing page, you can click on the Change Design button to switch back to Design Mode.
-Here you will find the Listing Page Field Selector.
-You can select the fields that you would like to display on the listing page, as well as the order you would like to have them displayed in.
+Here you will find the Listing Page Field Picker.
+You can select and filter the fields that you would like to display on the listing page, as well as the order you would like to have them displayed in.

 From the Form Page, when you change the name of one or more fields that are also displayed on the Listing Page, a pop-up window will ask whether you would like to update the field name(s) on the Listing Page as well.